zonemaster/zonemaster/docs/internal-documentation/distrib-testing/Ubuntu-Node.js-build-environment.md

 # Ubuntu Node.js Build Environment

+The build process takes over 1GB of RAM.
+A machine with at least 2GB of RAM is recommended to build Zonemaster-GUI.

 The requirements to build the Zonemaster-GUI distribution zip file are Node.js and npm.
 Below are instructions to create such a build environment on Ubuntu.